chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 }
 ```

-For an extension with multiple categories of settings, if the title of one of the categories is the same as the extension's display name, then the settings UI will treat that category as a "default category", ignoring the `order` field for that category and placing its settings below the main extension heading.
+For an 插件 with multiple categories of settings, if the title of one of the categories is the same as the 插件's display name, then the settings UI will treat that category as a "default category", ignoring the `order` field for that category and placing its settings below the main 插件 heading.

-For both the `title` and `displayName` fields, words like "Extension", "Configuration", and "Settings" are redundant.
+For both the `title` and `displayName` fields, words like "插件", "Configuration", and "Settings" are redundant.

 - ✔ `"title": "GitMagic"`
-- ❌ `"title": "GitMagic Extension"`
+- ❌ `"title": "GitMagic 插件"`
 - ❌ `"title": "GitMagic Configuration"`
-- ❌ `"title": "GitMagic Extension Configuration Settings"`
+- ❌ `"title": "GitMagic 插件 Configuration Settings"`

 #### properties

 The `properties` 2️⃣ in your `configuration` object will form a dictionary where the keys are setting IDs and the values give more information on the setting.
-Though an extension can contain multiple categories of settings, each setting of the extension must still have its own unique ID.
+Though an 插件 can contain multiple categories of settings, each setting of the 插件 must still have its own unique ID.
 A setting ID cannot be a complete prefix of another setting ID.

 Properties without an explicit `order` field will appear in lexicographical order in the settings UI (**not** the order in which they're listed in the manifest).